peterhall71/coursera_Neural_Networks_and_Deep_Learning/README.md

 Using this function your network will learn much faster than with the tanh or sigmoid.
 Leaky ReLU usually gives slightly better results than ReLU, but it is not used as often in practice.

+**Rule of Thumb: **
-** Rule of Thumb:** for binary classification use sigmoid function for output layer and ReLU function for hidden layers.
+For binary classification use sigmoid function for output layer and ReLU function for hidden layers.

+Sigmoid outputs a value between 0 and 1 which makes it a very good choice for binary classification.
+You can classify as 0 if the output is less than 0.5 and classify as 1 if the output is more than 0.5.
+It can be done with tanh as well but it is less convenient as the output is between -1 and 1.

 <p align="center">
 <img src="https://github.com/peterhall71/coursera_Neural_Networks_and_Deep_Learning/blob/master/images/activation_functions.png"  alt="Activation Functions" width="600"/>